Chase R. Whitcher

-Chase R. Whitcher (1876-1940) was a notable American architect practicing in Manchester, New Hampshire, during the first half of the twentieth century.
+Chase R. Whitcher (December 8, 1876 – August 25, 1940) was an American architect in practice in Lisbon and Manchester, New Hampshire, from 1903 until his death in 1940.
+He served as State Architect from 1913 until the office was abolished in 1915.

 Life and career

-Chase Roy Whitcher was born December 8, 1876, in Lisbon, New Hampshire, to Ward Priest Whitcher and Pheeb H. (Perkins) Whitcher.
+Chase Roy Whitcher was born December 8, 1876, in Lisbon, New Hampshire, to Ward Priest Whitcher and Pheeb H. Whitcher, née Perkins.
 He studied architecture at the Massachusetts Institute of Technology and with architects in Boston, but did not receive a degree.
 In 1898 Whitcher returned to Lisbon, where he began working as an architect, probably with local contractor L. W. Goudie.
 In 1903 he established an independent architect's office in Lisbon.
 Circa 1907 he moved this office to Manchester, but kept his residence and family in Lisbon.
 By 1909, his wife and children had joined him in Manchester.
 For his entire time in Manchester, Whitcher kept his office in the Beacon Building, the city's most prestigious business address.
 Whitcher was in continuous practice in Manchester until his death in 1940.
 He was assisted during his career by at least two other architects, George O. Peabody and Roland S. Simonds, and several draftsmen.
 New Hampshire architects Carl E. Peterson and Malcolm D. Hildreth also worked in his office.

-In August 1913 Whitcher was appointed New Hampshire's second and last State Architect, having charge of design and construction of buildings at the various state institutions.
+In August of 1913 Whitcher was appointed New Hampshire's second and last State Architect, having charge of design and construction of buildings at the various state institutions.
 The office was abolished in 1915.

 After Whitcher's death, Simonds continued the practice, working until his own death in 1963.